ArturoDent/find-and-transform/README.md

 * ${selectedText}
 * ${CLIPBOARD}
 * ${pathSeparator}
-* ${lineNumber}              only resolved once for first cursor, TODO resolve for each selection/cursor
+* ${lineNumber}              only resolved once for first cursor, line numbers start at 1, not 0
 * ${resultsFiles}            explained below
 ```